 5 Ways to Handle Inflation Inflation is the general increase in the prices of goods and services over time.
 It reduces the purchasing power of money and erodes the value of savings.
 The current inflation rate in the US is 4.9% for the 12 months ended April 2023, which is the lowest since April 2021 but still much above the 2.1% average reported from 2000 to 2020.
 Inflation is causing economic instability for many Americans, especially those on fixed incomes or low wages.
 Here are some ways to cope with inflation and protect your finances.

 1. Adjust your budget The first step to dealing with inflation is to review your income and expenses and see where you can cut costs or increase income.
 You should prioritize your needs over your wants and reduce discretionary spending on things like eating out, entertainment, travel, or clothing.
 Look for ways to boost your income, such as taking on a side hustle, asking for a raise, or selling some unwanted items.
-You could reduce cell phone expenses by checking if you are eligible for a free phone.
+If you need additional income, check out this site that pays up to 25$ per survey.

 2. Save more and invest wisely Inflation can eat away at your savings if you keep them in low-interest accounts or under your mattress.
 To preserve your purchasing power, you must save more and invest in assets that generate higher returns than inflation.
 For example, you can consider putting some money in a high-yield savings account, a certificate of deposit (CD), a money market fund, or a Treasury inflation-protected security (TIPS).
 You can also diversify your portfolio with stocks, bonds, real estate, commodities, or cryptocurrencies that can appreciate over time.